 You’re sitting there with the client, you talk to them, and they go, “I don’t really have the time right now.”
 I actually have a 12-step questioning process that I take a client through.

-You too should have some type of process of your own to find out what’s most important to the client.
+You, too, should have some type of process of your own to find out what’s most important to the client.
+Something which makes them put their decision-maker hat on because it’s so essential to their future.

 So again when a client goes, “Well, I don’t have time right now,” you simply turn to them and you say: